TanStack/query/docs/src/pages/reference/useQuery.md

     - `idle` if the query is idle.
 This only happens if a query is initialized with `enabled: false` and no initial data is available.
     - `loading` if the query is in a "hard" loading state.
 This means there is no cached data and the query is currently fetching, eg `isFetching === true`
     - `error` if the query attempt resulted in an error.
 The corresponding `error` property has the error received from the attempted fetch
     - `success` if the query has received a response with no errors and is ready to display its data.
-The corresponding `data` property on the query is the data received from the successful fetch or if the query is in `manual` mode and has not been fetched yet `data` is the first `initialData` supplied to the query on initialization.
+The corresponding `data` property on the query is the data received from the successful fetch or if the query's `enabled` property is set to `false` and has not been fetched yet `data` is the first `initialData` supplied to the query on initialization.
 - `isIdle: boolean`
   - A derived boolean from the `status` variable above, provided for convenience.
 - `isLoading: boolean`